SS31 Peptide GuideElamipretide (Forzinity) for Mitochondrial Repair

 SS-31 behaves as a structural repair signal rather than continuous therapy.
 Once membrane sites are saturated, adding more SS-31 doesn't increase the effect.

 Reconstitution note: Use bacteriostatic water with sodium chloride (isotonic) to reduce injection site sting and prevent welts.
+Use the reconstitution calculator to determine exact volumes.

 Standard protocol